dcfrancisco/personal-llm-documents/README.md

 └── setup_langchain.py          # Script for setting up the database
 ```

-> ☕️ If this helps you learn faster, [buy me a coffee](https://www.buymeacoffee.com/dcfrancisco) 🙌
+> ☕ Keep me caffeinated so I can keep debugging things you won’t have to — [buy me a coffee](https://www.buymeacoffee.com/dcfrancisco) 🙌

 ## Features